 Another remedy that works by increasing our urine flow, horsetail juice can also help manage inflammation and soothe swelling.
 It also has antioxidant and antibacterial properties that promote urinary tract health.

 However, horsetail is one of the herbal diuretics that the Cleveland Clinic advises against.
 It’s especially not recommended for children, pregnant women, and alcoholics.
-It’s also worth noting that it contains nicotine, so you shouldn’t take it if you’re trying to quit smoking or if you’re using a nicotine patch.
-Horsetail juice is also not recommended for people with diabetes, low thiamine levels, and low potassium levels.
+It’s also worth to mention that it contains nicotine, so you shouldn’t take it if you’re trying to quit smoking or if you’re using a nicotine patch.
+Horsetail juice is also not recommended for people with diabetes, low thiamine and potassium levels.

 14. Wheatgrass Juice